 When I say I am a stay-at-home mom, I get the feeling that people assume I have no skills.
 I remember sitting with some fellow military spouses before any of us had children.
 We were talking about our “work” experiences.
 Even though I and two other spouses had teaching experience, whenever I tried to add to the conversation the talking halted.
 I felt like I was being ushered into a harsh new reality: choosing to be a SAHM means everyone will assume you are incompetent.
+But, moms have goals.

 It’s like the fall-back right?
-The choice you make when you can’t handle the real world, juggling life and kids and work and marriage.
+The choice you make when you can’t handle the real world, juggling life and kids, work and marriage.
 You just decide to stay at home.
 Never is a conversation ended before it begins than when a working woman hears that I am a stay-at-home mom.
 It’s as if SAHM is code for “can contribute nothing to the conversation.”

 Do you feel that rejection in conversation?
 Do you feel that push aside as if you have no personal goals or skills worth sharing?

 The reality is that I have lists of goals I want to achieve in my life.
 I may get there.
 I may not.

 Stay-at-Home Moms Have Goals: The Timeline Is Just Longer

 I know for sure that I can’t achieve everything on my to do list as a mom every day, so chances are many of my life goals will be achieved on a much more long-term timeline than I may want to admit.
 That’s the realist in me.
 I don’t dare dip my feet into the pool of thinking I can achieve it all on my time.
 My life is not for me alone.

 We moms have goals.
 Right now our goals are caring for our families so they don’t end up as the topic of an after-school special.
 (Remember those?)